Seasonal Self Care: Beat the Winter Blues

 Freezing weather can affect your regular workout routine, specifically if you are an outdoor buff.
 But workouts are a must to keep seasonal blues at bay because they boost the happy hormones (endorphins).

 Adjust your workout routine according to the season, rather than hibernating on the couch.
-Consider doing yoga, Pilates, or strength training indoors.
+Consider doing yoga, which can be the best exercise for you, along with Pilates or strength training indoors.
 Try ice skating, cross-country skiing, or snowshoeing if you enjoy outdoor activities in the winter.

 Seek Professional Support